10 UK Beauty Influencers for Top Marketing Campaigns

 Earned Media Value:

-Ex-model Ruth Crilly has been reviewing beauty products since 2010.
-Her content is honest, and she has stated that she wants to "sift out the rubbish" to help her followers find great products.
-As a former fashion model, Ruth brings a unique perspective to her beauty content, combining industry insider knowledge with relatable advice for her audience.
+Ruth Crilly has been reviewing beauty products since 2010.
+Her goal is to "sift out the rubbish" and help her followers find great products.
+As a former fashion model, Crilly brings insider knowledge to her beauty content.

-Crilly is positive about natural ageing and focuses on products that suit her dry skin.
-She gives long explanations about products on YouTube with an informative, low-key, highly authentic approach.
-Her content primarily features affordable drugstore brands.
+Crilly is positive about natural ageing and focuses on affordable products that suit dry skin.
+She shares product deep dives on YouTube, employing an informative, low-key, and highly authentic approach.

 Followers: